 Each state is different, but as a general rule a non-owner’s car insurance policy won’t cover you for a vehicle registered to you, one in your household, or a vehicle provided for your regular and frequent use, so don’t purchase a non-owner’s policy if any of these scenarios apply.

-A non owner’s policy will include bodily injury liability and property damage liability.
-Depending upon the state in which you live and the car insurance company you’re using, you may also be able to include medical payments, uninsured motorist and underinsured insured motorist coverages as part of the policy.
+Depending upon the state in which you live and the car insurance company you’re using, you may also be able to include on the policy extra coverages of:

 If at any time during your policy period you do purchase a car, you’ll need to alert your car insurance carrier immediately so that you can change your policy over to an owner’s policy.
 If you fail to inform your auto insurer of the change and you’re in an accident, then coverages under the non-owner’s policy may be denied.